impactbyte-learn/code-restapi-orm-sqldatabase/README.md

 server.on('listening', onListening);
 ```

-Into this, to be wrapped with `models.sequelize`:
+Into this, to be wrapped with `models.sequelize`.

 ```js
 const models = require('./models');